thellimist/bitses/_analyses/cardano-esqarrouth.md

 score: 4
 researcher: esqarrouth
 date: 2018-05-09
-conclusion: "Most open blockchain there is.
+conclusion: "Most transparent blockchain.
 Smartest team gathered.
 I expect great things from the culture & intelligence around this coin.
 A must have for every portfolio."
 ---

-# General

 - Improvement on Ethereum with scientific philosophy and research input.
 - The system can be upgraded with soft forks.